 10 Homesteading Skills We Must Know

 4. Foraging

 Foraging the woods and your surrounding area for edible plants is another skill worth looking into.
 You never know if your life could depend on it one day.
 But you can’t just pick anything off of a plant or from the forest floor and plop it into your mouth.
 It could be the last unwise thing that you did.
 Do your research to find out what plants and berries in your area are safe to eat and which ones are toxic.
-Also, consider keeping a guidebook with you, but when in doubt, don’t put it in your mouth.
+Also, consider keeping a guidebook with you, but don’t put it in your mouth when in doubt.

 Pacific Northwest Foraging by Douglas Deur.
 Both have incredible photos and information about many wild plants.
-Of course, Pacific Northwest Foraging is for those of us living in Washington, Oregon, Northern Idaho, and Southern British Columbia, but I am sure that some of the plants in the book are found in other states.
+Of course, Pacific Northwest Foraging is for those living in Washington, Oregon, Northern Idaho, and Southern British Columbia, but I’m sure some of the plants in the book are found in other states.
 You may want to search for a similar book for information regarding plants in your region.

 5. Hunting/Fishing

-Being a good hunter is a lot more than just picking up a rifle, aiming at a target, and pulling the trigger.
-It’s also about safety, proper technique, patience, and knowing the laws of the area where you’re planning to hunt.
-However, if you learn these things, you’ll be able to provide fresh meat consistently for your family, instead of having to rely on your grocery store.
+Being a good hunter is more than picking up a rifle, aiming at a target, and pulling the trigger.
+It’s also about safety, proper technique, patience, and knowing the laws of the area where you plan to hunt.
+However, if you learn these things, you can consistently provide fresh meat for your family instead of relying on your grocery store.
 Most hunters prefer to take their kill to their local processor, but if you’re left to fend for yourself, you’d have to be able to properly gut, clean, and butcher any bird or animal that you killed.
+This is one of the basic homesteading skills that have been lost to younger generations.
+Consider taking some classes and include siblings, kids, and grandkids as appropriate.

 6. Chicken Keeping

-My guess is that you don’t know everything when it comes to raising chickens, but if you’re really considering doing so in the near future, here are 5 Mistakes New Chicken Keepers Make.
-This article will help you be better prepared long before you have chickens roaming around your lawn.
+Most of us don’t know much about raising chickens, but if you’re considering doing so soon, here are 5 Mistakes New Chicken Keepers Make.
+This article will help you be better prepared long before you have chickens roaming around your yard.

 7. First Aid Skills

-Learning basic first aid skills is something that everyone should do at some point because it’s not just for homesteaders.
-Knowing how to dress and bandage a wound, along with how to properly perform CPR, would allow you to provide crucial medical care for someone right away, rather than having to wait for a medically-trained professional to arrive.
+Learning basic first aid skills is something that everyone should do as part of the family emergency plan because it’s not just for homesteaders.
+Knowing how to dress and bandage a wound and perform CPR properly would allow you to provide crucial medical care for someone immediately, rather than waiting for a medically-trained professional to arrive.
 In case you need a first aid kit, First Aid Kit.

 8. Using Herbs for Healing

 When a family member of yours is suffering from pain or an illness, using herbs as a medical remedy is an acquired skill you’d be glad you had.
-You may be surprised that most of these weeds and herbs are already available to you, you just need to know which ones are appropriate to use.
-Here’s more on how to use herbs to improve health and ease discomfort.
+You may be surprised that most of these weeds and herbs are already available; you must know which ones are appropriate.

 9. Making Household Cleaners

-The commercial household cleaner that you buy at the store can be expensive, but you really don’t know what harmful chemicals you’re spraying around everywhere.
-Learning how to make your own natural household cleaners and soaps will provide you with the comfort of knowing what exactly went into making it.
+The commercial household cleaner you buy at the store can be expensive, but you don’t know what harmful chemicals you spray everywhere.
+Learning how to make your natural household cleaners and soaps will provide you with the comfort of knowing what exactly went into making them.

 10. Being Frugal

-Being more frugal with your finances will help you achieve your financial goals a whole lot faster and easier when you are spending less and saving more.
-With this skill, it’s important to learn how to repurpose your possessions when they no longer function the way they once did, or how to repair them if possible.
-By watching how much electricity that you use, you’ll save both energy and money, while decreasing the carbon footprint that you leave behind.
+Being more frugal with your finances will help you achieve your financial goals faster and easier when you spend less and save more.
+With this skill, it’s essential to learn how to repurpose your possessions when they no longer function as they once did or how to repair them if possible.
+By watching how much electricity you use, you’ll save both energy and money while decreasing the carbon footprint that you leave behind.
 Frugal is a better way of living.

+10 Homesteading Skills We Must Know